andrewtavis/kwx/README.md

 **kwx** is a toolkit for unsupervised keyword extraction based on [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) and Google's [BERT](https://github.com/google-research/bert).
 It provides a multilingual suite of methods to process texts and then extract and analyze keywords from the created corpus.
 A unique focus is allowing users to decide which words to not include in outputs, thereby allowing them to use their own intuitions to fine tune the modeling process.

 For a thorough overview of the process and techniques see the [Google slides](https://docs.google.com/presentation/d/1BNddaeipNQG1mUTjBYmrdpGC6xlBvAi3rapT88fkdBU/edit?usp=sharing), and reference the [documentation](https://kwx.readthedocs.io/en/latest/) for explanations of the models and visualization methods.
-Also see [kwx.languages](https://github.com/andrewtavis/kwx/blob/main/kwx/languages.py) for language dependencies.
+Also see [kwx.languages](https://github.com/andrewtavis/kwx/blob/main/kwx/languages.py) for all available languages.

 # Installation via PyPi
 ```bash